-Opened in 2013, the Chedi Andermatt enjoys a unique location in the charming village of Andermatt in the Urseren Valley.
-Designed by architect Jean-Michel Gathy, the luxurious aesthetic draws on both Alpine and Asian influences and spans traditional styles and materials (oakwood paneling, local stone, murals by Rubens) as well as contemporary elements like soft leather chairs.
-Rooms are full of light thanks to the panoramic windows (which also afford views of the Swiss Alps, Andermatt Village, or Schöllenen Gorge), but they’re also cozy at night thanks to open fireplaces.
-The plush bathrooms feature large tubs, heated stone floors, and rain showers.
-The hotel has all the perks you could dream of, from an indoor lap pool and relaxation lounge with eight fireplaces to seven dining outlets, a cheese cellar, and a walk-in cigar humidor.
+The Chedi AndermattOpened in 2013, The Chedi Andermatt enjoys a unique location in the charming village of Andermatt in the Ursern Valley.
+Designed by architect Jean-Michel Gathy, the luxurious hotel draws on both Alpine and Asian influences, spanning traditional styles and materials (oakwood paneling, local stone, murals inspired by 17th-century European artist Rubens) as well as contemporary elements like soft leather chairs.
+Rooms are full of light thanks to panoramic windows (which also afford views of the Swiss Alps, Andermatt Village, and Furkapass, where the James Bond film Goldfinger was set), but also cozy at night with fireplaces.
+In the plush bathrooms, guests will also find large tubs, heated stone floors, and rain showers.
+The hotel has all the perks you could dream of, from an indoor lap pool and relaxation lounge with several fireplaces to four dining outlets, The Wine and Cheese Cellar, and a walk-in cigar humidor.
 This is one of those places that’s almost impossible to leave.

 Asian Simplicity in the Alps